fnproject/ext-statsapi/README.md

 This project provides an example of a Fn server which has been extended to include the metrics API.
 See `main.go` in this directory.
-You can also start it and use it to try out the metrics API.
+You can use this to try out the metrics API.

 ### Build the example extended Fn server